mboldt/2022-05-kubecon-eu-cnb-office-hours-demo/README.md

 Here we build a simple Ruby app using [Paketo Buildpacks](https://paketo.io/).
 We store the buildpack-generated Software Bill of Materials (SBOM) files when we build.
 We scan the SBOM files using [Grype](https://github.com/anchore/grype) and see that one of our dependencies has a CVE.
-We then update the dependency and rescan the new SBOM to see that we have no known vulnerabilities.
+We then update the dependency, rebuild, and scan the new SBOM to see that it has no known vulnerabilities.

 The app is a very simple Ruby/Rack web app.
 To build the container image, while exposing the SBOM, we run the command: